lk-geimfari/mimesis/docs/foreword.rst

 -  Completeness.
 Strives to provide many detailed providers that offer a variety of data generators.
 -  Simplicity.
 Does not require any modules other than the Python standard library.

-Below you can look how we compared performance:

 Performance
 -----------

-You can see `an example of comparison <https://gist.github.com/lk-geimfari/99c5b45906be5299a3088f42c3f55bf4>`_ below:
+Below you can see the result of `performance comparison <https://gist.github.com/lk-geimfari/99c5b45906be5299a3088f42c3f55bf4>`_ of Mimesis and Faker:

 Generating 10k full names